AlCormack/SpeedGPS/README.md

 and the best place to find how to put them together and the place I based this work off is: https://www.rc-thoughts.com/jeti-gps-sensor/

-To use the ATMega32U board you need to add some extra boards to the Arduino IDE (from arduino.cc).
+To use the ATMega32U board (I like this board as it is small and has built in usb) you need to add some extra boards to the Arduino IDE (from arduino.cc).
 In the preferences window in the "Additional Board Manager URL's" add: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json
 Then in the board select "SparkFun Pro Micro" and the processor select "ATMega32U4 (5V,16mhz)"

+Make sure you have the contents of the SpeedGPSLibs.zip in your Arduino Library folder.

 ![alt text](https://github.com/AlCormack/SpeedGPS/blob/master/images/GPSModule.jpg "SpeedGPS on Gaui X3L")